-- (a) Employees, who are not on a fixed bid line in their primary job code, can choose to Sub Up into their primary job code when shifts are available.
+- (a) Employees can choose to Sub Up into their highest paying job code(s) when shifts are available.
 This preference is captured on the Preference Request Form.
-This includes preferences to sub up to add shifts outside the criteria set out in Clause 14.1 (c). - (b) If there is still a need to fill shifts due to shortages, vacancies will be filled in a reverse primary job code seniority order.
-This need will take precedence over the criteria set out in in Clause 14.1(c). - (c) Sub Up for fixed bid lines only apply to employees' who have dropped down to pick a fixed bid line in a secondary job code. - (d) An employee with a fixed bid line of three shifts in their primary job code will have the option to pick up a bid line containing four or more shifts in their primary job code when a bid line is vacated due to an employee on a leave greater than 60 days.
-An employees' ability to pick up another bid line as set out above will be based on the primary job code seniority.

-The newly vacated bid line will be assigned based on the criteria set out above.
+This includes preferences to sub up to add shifts outside the criteria set out in Clause 14.1(c). - (b) If there is still a need to fill shifts due to shortages, vacancies will be filled in a reverse primary job code seniority order.
+This need will take precedence over the criteria set out in in Clause 14.1(c). - (c) Sub Up for fixed bid lines only apply to employees' who have dropped down to pick a fixed bid line in a secondary job code. - (d) An employee with a fixed bid line will have the option to pick up a bid line when a bid line is vacated due to an employee on a leave greater than 60 days.
+An employees' ability to pick up another bid line as set out above will be based on their seniority in any of their job codes. - (e) The newly vacated bid line will be assigned based on the criteria set out above.
+The newly vacated bid line as a result of the sub up process outline above will be placed in the flex pool.